 Can I fly?

 It’s an option.
 Transportation to and from the airport will not be provided.
 All participants are strongly encouraged to drive into the Noble Man Institute.

 Is there anything I should not bring?

-Campsites forbid firearms or other weapons, alcoholic beverages, illegal drugs or controlled substances, or unapproved medicines or pets (except service dogs.)
+Campsites forbid firearms or other weapons, alcoholic beverages, illegal drugs or controlled substances, unapproved medicines, or pets (except service dogs.)
 If Sigma Tau Gamma is charged for a violation of camp rules, that fee will be passed on to the offending members.